mickmorrison/Growing-a-culture-of-research-excellence-data/Readme.txt

 ## Method:

 The following search query was run on Scopus.com to identify all publications by academic staff in the discipline of archaeology, affiliated with Flinders University, for the period 2010-2020.
 This dataset excludes publications while authors were affiliated with other institutions.
 It includes publications by new appointments that list Flinders University as the institutional affiliation.
-It is restricted to articles, book chapters and books.
-Other outputs have been excluded.

 ### Search Query